Welcome!

 I am a PhD student at the Max Planck Institute for Intelligent Systems and the University of Tübingen, advised by Claire Vernade and Michael Mühlebach.

-I did my master’s degree in machine learning at the University of Tübingen, where I worked with Georg Martius (at MPI-IS) on colored noise exploration in reinforcement learning.
+Before my PhD, I interned at Google Research in Paris, where I worked on applying RL and graph neural networks to solve logistics problems.
+I did my master’s degree in machine learning at the University of Tübingen, where I worked with Georg Martius (at MPI-IS) on colored noise exploration in RL.
 Before that, I studied electrical engineering and computer science at the University of Duisburg-Essen, where I worked with Torsten Zesch on low-resource automatic speech recognition.
-Additionally, I worked as a data scientist at Siemens on operational forecasting for power plants.
+Additionally, I have worked as a data scientist at Siemens on operational forecasting for power plants.

 More